Nile tilapia: Parental care

 Species belonging to the genus Oreochromis typically care for their young through mouthbrooding, oral incubation of the eggs and larvae.
-Similar to other tilapia, Nile tilapia are maternal mouthbrooders and extensive care is, therefore, provided almost exclusively by the female.
+Similar to other tilapia, Nile tilapia are maternal mouthbrooders and care is provided almost exclusively by the female; the mother extensively cares for the young.
 After spawning in a nest made by a male, the young fry or eggs are carried in the mouth of the mother for a period of 12 days.
 Sometimes, the mother pushes the young back into her mouth if she believes they are not ready for the outside.
 Nile tilapias also demonstrate parental care in times of danger.
 When approached by a danger, the young often swim back into the protection of their mother's mouth.
-However, mouthbrooding leads to significant metabolic modifications for the parents, usually the mother, as reflected by fluctuations in body weight and low fitness.
+However, mouthbrooding leads to significant metabolic modifications for the parents, usually the mother, as she cannot eat during this period.
+This reflected by fluctuations in body weight and low fitness.
 Thus, parental-offspring conflict can be observed through the costs and benefits of mouthbrooding.
 Protection of the young ensures passage of an individual's genes into the future generations, but caring for the young also reduces an individual's own reproductive fitness.

 Since female Nile tilapia exhibiting parental care show extended interspawning periods, one of the benefits is slowing down vitellogenesis (yolk deposition) to increase the survival rate of one's own young.
 The size of spawned eggs correlates directly with advantages concerning hatching time, growth, survival, and onset of feeding, since increased egg size means increased nutrients for the developing young.
 Thus, one of the reasons behind a delayed interspawning period by female Nile tilapia may be for the benefit of offspring survival.

-Aquaculture
+Human use

 Tilapia, likely the Nile tilapia, was well known as food fish in Ancient Egypt and commonly featured in their art (paintings and sculptures).
 This includes a 4000-year-old tomb illustration that shows them in man-made ponds, likely an early form of aquaculture.
 In modern aquaculture, wild-type Nile tilapia are not farmed very often because the dark color of their flesh is undesirable for many customers, and because of the reputation the fish has as being a trash fish.
-However, they are fast-growing and produce good fillets; leucistic ("red") breeds which have lighter meat have been developed to counter the consumer distaste for darker meat.
+However, they are fast-growing and produce good fillets; leucistic breeds (which appear red) have lighter meat; they were developed to counter the consumer distaste for darker meat.

 Hybrid stock is also used in aquaculture; Nile × blue tilapia hybrids are usually rather dark, but a light-colored hybrid breed known as "Rocky Mountain White" tilapia is often grown due to its very light flesh and tolerance of low temperatures.